 top of page

 While in Queenstown, we went on the West Coast Wilderness Railway, Rack and Gorge tour.
-This four-and-a-half-hour heritage steam train journey departs daily from Queenstown and travels deep into Tasmania’s western wilderness areas.
+This four-and-a-half-hour heritage steam train journey from Queenstown and travels deep into Tasmania’s western wilderness areas.

 The railway track was constructed in the 1890s to transport copper from the Mt Lyell Mine in Queenstown to the port of Strahan, a total distance of 34 and a half kilometres.